navjeetdoad/Spotify_V2/README.md

 ![alt text](https://github.com/navjeetdoad/Spotify_V2/blob/main/spotify.png)

-The application asks for you to verify your Spotify log-in, and then takes you to the application page where you can play songs while also viewing the lyrics for that particular song.
+The application asks for you to verify your Spotify log-in, and then takes you to the application page where you can play songs while also viewing the lyrics for that particular song (If a song does not have any available lyrics, a message will appear saying that no lyrics are available).
 The frontend for this application was created using React.js and Axios, and the backend server was created using Node.js.